 6. Blue Highlights for Asian Hair

-Get a complete makeover with this unconventional blue highlights.
-Dye the roots of your tresses teal and give off a kawai or artsy vibe.
+Get a complete makeover with these unconventional blue highlights.
+Dye the roots of your tresses teal and give off a Kawai or artsy vibe.
 Asian women have prominent features.
 Blue highlights can add more aesthetic appeal to those features.
+In fact, it is one of the best highlights for Asian hair.
 To prevent your facial features from being washed out, accentuate the look with a bold lip color.

-However, this sassy hue retain its vibrance for 4-5 days max.
+However, this sassy hue retains its vibrance for 4-5 days max.
 Give thanks to the lethal combo of shampoo and conditioner if it lasts over a week.

 8. Auburn Asian Hair Highlights